Northwestern Air

 Northwestern Air is an airline based in Fort Smith, Northwest Territories, Canada.
-It operates scheduled passenger services to seven destinations in two territories / provinces, as well as undertaking ad hoc charters and long term charter contracts for various corporations throughout Canada and the United States.
+It operates ad hoc charters and long-term charter contracts for various corporations throughout Canada and the United States.
+Previously, it operated scheduled passenger services to seven destinations in two territories/provinces.

 Its main base is Fort Smith Airport.

 History

 The airline was established in 1965 as a leasing company and started flying operations in 1968.
 It expanded to operate scheduled passenger services in 1984.
 It is wholly owned by the Harrold family and had more than 70 employees in September 2018.

+On 18 December 2024 the airline announced it would be terminating scheduled operations on 16 January 2025 to concentrate on contract charters using its Cessna fleet.
+Air Tindi would be taking over the scheduled routes.
+The airline cited the ages of Terry and Brian Harold, as well as challenges with pilot recruitment as the reasons for the decision.

 Destinations

-The airline serves the following locations:
+As of January 2024, the airline schedule served the following locations:

 Fleet

-As of November 2022, the Northwestern Air fleet includes 15 aircraft registered with Transport Canada and 14 listed at the Northwestern Air web site:
+As of January 2024, the Northwestern Air fleet includes fourteen aircraft registered with Transport Canada and ten listed at the Northwestern Air web site: